Yoast/developer/docs/features/blocks/breadcrumbs.md

 ### Changing the HTML class {#breadcrumb_output_class}

 The `wpseo_breadcrumb_output_class` allows changing the HTML class on the Yoast SEO breadcrumbs wrapper element.
-It only called when there it no a class already present.
+It is only called when there is no class already present.
 An example:

 ```php
 add_filter( 'wpseo_breadcrumb_output_class', [ $this, 'add_breadcrumb_class' ] );